 Notice that the subscripts S and D mean the singly- and the doubly-excited determinants respectively.
 In order to easily distinguish them, in eqs.
-(2.84-17) connected operators were grouped and likewise the disconnected ones.
-This distinction is useful to notice a key advantage of CCSD, ensuring its accuracy despite of the truncation of the CC chain to the second-order excitations: through the disconnected terms, in facts, it is possible to account for higher-order excitations, such as triples $(\hat{T}1\hat{T}2, \hat{T}1^3)$ and quadruples $(\hat{T}1^2\hat{T}2, \hat{T}1^4, \hat{T}2^2)$ [38].
-However, it should also be noticed that the higher-order excitation coefficients are simply obtained as products of lowerorder excitations coefficients [38].
+(2.84-86) connected operators were grouped and likewise the disconnected ones.
+This distinction is useful to notice a key advantage of CCSD, ensuring its accuracy in spite of the truncation of the CC chain to the second-order excitations: through the disconnected terms, in fact, it is possible to partially account for higherorder excitations, such as triples $(\hat{T}1\hat{T}2, \hat{T}1^3)$ and quadruples $(\hat{T}1^2\hat{T}2, \hat{T}1^4, \hat{T}2^2)$ [38].
+However, it should also be noticed that the higher-order excitation coefficients are simply obtained as products of lower-order excitations coefficients [38].
 For quadruple excitations, this does not represent a serious problem, as the disconnected part of these excitations provides a larger contribution to them than the connected part [38].
 In contrast, accounting for the disconnected part of the triple excitations is not sufficient to accurately treat them, as, in this latter case, the connected contribution is dominant [30,35,38].
-Accurate modelling of triple excitations is particularly crucial when the system under study has strong electron correlations (e.g. many-electron atoms, transition metal elements) or even when highly accurate results are needed (about 100 mhartree "chemical accuracy") [35].
+Accurate modelling of triple excitations is particularly crucial when the system under study has strong electron correlations (e.g. many-electron atoms, transition metal elements) or even when highly accurate results are needed (about 350 cm-1 "chemical accuracy") [35].
 Thus, if high accuracies and adequate treatment of electron correlation are required, the connected triple excitation cannot be neglected in the truncated CC chain.